How a Hudson Valley family of entrepreneurs bootstraps their textile business

 Step by step, she figured out how to get her business up and running:

-- She got a price in production for small to medium batch runs
+- She got a production price for small to medium batch runs

 - She began the painstaking process of sourcing fabrics for Samuel’s prints